Cameron Hepburn: Career

-Hepburn was an advisor to the former role of UK Secretary of State for Energy and Climate Change.
+Hepburn was an advisor to the former UK Secretary of State for Energy and Climate Change.
 He used to be part of the Academic Panel within the UK Department for Environment, Food and Rural Affairs and the UK Department of Energy and Climate Change.
 Hepburn advised the UN and the OECD on environmental policy, energy and resources.
 He has also worked at Shell, Mallesons, and McKinsey & Company.

-His business endeavours have included cofounding Climate Bridge, a transnational developer of clean energy projects, as well as Vivid Economics in 2006, and environment and energy consultancy firm.
-Then in 2013 he cofounded Aurora Energy Research.
-His role in cofounding these clean energy companies led in part to receiving the 2015 Advance Global Australian Award in Clean Energy.
-Vivid Economics was acquired by McKinsey & Company in 2021.
-He was the director of the Smith School of Enterprise and the Environment the Director of the Economics of Sustainability Programme at the Institute for New Economic Thinking, and Co-Director of the Net Zero Carbon Investment Initiative.
+His business endeavours have included co-founding Climate Bridge, a transnational developer of clean energy projects, as well as Vivid Economics, an environment and energy consultancy firm.
+In 2013 Hepburn co-founded Aurora Energy Research.
+His role in co-founding these clean energy companies led in part to receiving the 2015 Advance Global Australian Award in Clean Energy.
+In 2021, Vivid Economics was acquired by McKinsey & Company.
+Hepburn was the Director of the Smith School of Enterprise and the Environment, the Director of the Economics of Sustainability Programme at the Institute for New Economic Thinking, and Co-Director of the Net Zero Carbon Investment Initiative.

 Research

-Hepburn was a research fellow at the Grantham Research Institute on Climate Change and the Environment at the London School of Economics and Political Science and his research interests include Environmental economics; Climate change economics; Environmental policy; Carbon markets and emissions trading; Sustainability; Behavioural economics" He has written publications in a range of disciplines,[1] including economics, public policy, law, engineering, philosophy, and biology.
-This research has been presented at TEDx in Vienna and in London.
+Hepburn was a Research Fellow at the Grantham Research Institute on Climate Change and the Environment at the London School of Economics and Political Science and his research interests include environmental economics, climate change economics, environmental policy, carbon markets and emissions trading, sustainability, and behavioural economics.
+He has published in a range of disciplines including economics, public policy, law, engineering, philosophy, and biology.
+His research has been presented at TEDx in Vienna, and in London.

-Hepburn is an expert on economically-informed global environmental policy, especially government responses to climate change, in both academic journals and national news periodicals.
+Hepburn is an expert on economically-informed global environmental policy, especially government responses to climate change.
 This has included novel ideas to find "sensitive intervention points" in his role chairing the UK Committee on Climate Change Policy Advisory Group, and to reduce emissions influencing consumers away from climate change drivers, such as introducing a meat tax.
 His work on removing carbon dioxide from the atmosphere has led him to take on positions such as the Principal Investigator of the Greenhouse Gas Removal Hub.
-The institution is funded by the UK government as a part of its mission to reduce climate change.
+The project is funded by the UK government as a part of its mission to reduce the effects of climate change.